-North Korea: Defector Thinks Kim's Grip Is "Crumbling"
+North Korean Defector Says Kim's Grip on Power Is "Crumbling"

 Thae called on foreign powers to continue sanctions against North Korea, and argued that the dissemination of outside information would be the best way to spark a rebellion within the North.

 His words come on the heels of a video, released by the country's state-run television station, depicting the North Korean leader watching a missile test launch.
-Kim Jong Un said during his New Year address that his country was "in the final stages" of preparing to test long-range missiles, a statement that was met with a strong rebuke from the Pentagon.
+Kim said during his New Year address that his country was "in the final stages" of preparing to test long-range missiles, a statement that was met with a strong rebuke from the Pentagon.

 Meanwhile, the latest South Korean military analysis estimated that the North's stockpile of weapons-grade plutonium is sufficient for up to 10 nuclear warheads.